Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Introduction

-On the technical side, we strongly rely on technical lemmas and the proof of Theorem 2~in \cite{imai2025gaussian}.
+On the technical side, we build on several lemmas and parts of the proof of Gaussian approximations in \citet{imai2025gaussian} while making suitable modifications of proof and developing new auxiliary results to accommodate the i.n.i.d.~sampling.
 In particular, we directly utilize their high-dimensional central limit theorem via exchangeable pairs \citep[Theorem 6]{imai2025gaussian} as the starting point for our analysis of Gaussian approximation error.
-However, in evaluating the Gaussian approximation error, \citet{imai2025gaussian} make substantial use of auxiliary results by \citet{DoPe19} and their original lemmas, some of which can be applied only in the i.i.d.~setting.
+Also, to evaluate some quantities in the normal approximation error, we directly use their maximal inequalities for high-dimensional martingales \citep[Lemma 1]{imai2025gaussian}, with due care in the construction of the filtration.
+However, in evaluating the Gaussian approximation error and deriving the primitive conditions for applications, \citet{imai2025gaussian} make substantial use of auxiliary results by \citet{DoPe19} in conjunction with the original lemmas by \cite{imai2025gaussian}, many of which can be applied only in the i.i.d.~setting and/or when the kernel function of $U$-statistics do not depend on the index.
 Accordingly, we reconstruct parts of the argument and several auxiliary lemmas tailored to the i.n.i.d.~setting.
-In the i.n.i.d.~case, the underlying probability measures are not common across observations and this loss of common measure symmetry makes the multi-index summations and $\sigma$-field conditioning substantially more delicate for the analysis of $U$-statistics.
-Among these, the most important technical contribution is an extension of the maximal inequalities for $U$-statistics with size dependent kernel \citep[Theorem 7 and 8]{imai2025gaussian} to the i.n.i.d.~setting.
-We state these results as \cref{thm:max-is-inid} and \cref{lem:max-is-inid} and they may be of independent interest beyond our application.
-Nevertheless, as noted above, several technical lemmas due to \cite{imai2025gaussian} still play an important role.
-In particular, we can directly use their maximal inequalities for high-dimensional nonnegative adapted sequences and for high-dimensional martingales \citep[Lemma 1 and 2]{imai2025gaussian}, with due care in the construction of the filtration, to retain the Gaussian-approximation error bounds as sharp as in the i.i.d.~case.
+In the i.n.i.d.~case, the marginal laws vary across observations, so simplifications using the exchangeability available under i.i.d.~sampling no longer apply.
+In particular, the lack of a common distribution prevents usual simplifications of multi-index summations, and arguments of conditional expectation require delicate choices of conditioning $\sigma$-fields and filtrations, for the analysis of $U$-statistics.
+Among them, the most important technical feature of this paper is that, both in deriving the Gaussian approximation error bounds and in developing the maximal inequalities for general-order $U$-statistics, we keep explicit the summations over certain sample indices to preserve sharpness of bounds on Gaussian approximation error and the concentration of $U$-statistics for a broad class of applications, including many-covariate asymptotics for linear regression and series-based semiparametric estimators and many-weak instrumental variable asymptotics, where certain properties of the sum of elements in projection matrices plays important roles to derive the convergence rates of some quantities.
+Replacing these sums by maxima over sample indices would enable us to mimic the proof by \cite{imai2025gaussian} and give simpler results, but such simplification should lead to too rough bounds for applications.
+As an auxiliary result for the purpose, we extend the $L_1$-maximal inequality for high-dimensional non-negative adapted sequences used in \citet{imai2025gaussian} to general $L_q$ norms and use it to establish maximal inequalities for general-order $U$-statistics under i.n.i.d.~sampling.
+See \cref{sec:main_maximal} for details.